 I know that a lot of people like to brine their turkey to get flavor and seasoning into it, but I don’t love wet brining for a couple of reasons.
 (A) Wet-brining requires you to immerse the turkey into liquid, which requires you to have the space in your fridge for a container to hold the brine.
 My fridge is tiny, so you see my dilemma; and (B) Wet-brining can be a little messy, and if you are using a dry cooking method, it results in the skin being soggy which can be difficult to recover from.

 Instead, I like to dry brine my turkey.
 Dry brining is simple:

 - Pat the turkey dry with paper towels

 - Sprinkle the turkey with salt, being sure to put some under the skin and some on the skin

 - Store the turkey uncovered in the fridge for up to three days (this allows the air in the fridge to dry the surface of the turkey out while allowing the seasoning to penetrate the meat

 This Instant Pot turkey breast was legit the best turkey I have ever eaten.
 After letting it stand until it was cool enough to handle without burning off my fingerprints, I was able to pull the bones right out of the meat with my fingers and then slice the turkey up.
 I made a quick and simple gravy right in the Instant Pot and served this with baked sweet potatoes and homemade cranberry sauce (because I start hoarding cranberries the minute I see them in stores, so my freezer is full of them).

 Whether you are Team Turkey or Team Ham, you need to find a spot in your Thanksgiving spread for this Instant Pot turkey breast!

 15 minPrep Time:

 This post contains affiliate links.
-This means that if you click a link and make a purchase, I will receive a small commission.
+This means that if you click on a link and make a purchase from Amazon, I will receive a small commission.
 This does not affect the cost to you.
 For more information, please see my disclosures.
 Thank you for supporting my blog!